Frequently Asked Questions

 - Can my adult child be covered on my insurance?

 Children under age 26 are eligible for medical insurance, as well as voluntary benefits.
 Unmarried children who are unable to support themselves due to a physical or mental disability are also eligible for medical and voluntary benefits.
+Maternity services for children are not covered on Murray State's medical plans.

 - Can I cover my spouse on my medical insurance?